 You behave, some or all of the time, in a fashion repugnant to others.
 The worse your behavior, the more bonus points you receive.
 Specify the behavior when the character is first created, and work the bonus out with the GM.
-Body odor might be worth -5 points; spitting on the floor would be worth -10 points; -15-point habits are the domain of evil scientists, man-eating goblins, and the like.
+Body odor might be worth -5 points, spitting on the floor would be worth -10 points; -15-point habits are left to the imagination of those depraved enough to want them.